HackTricks-wiki/hacktricks/reversing/cryptographic-algorithms/README.md

 ### Characteristics

 * It's rare to find some malware using it but there are examples (Ursnif)
-* Simple to determine if an algorithm is Serpent or not based on it's length (extremely long function)&#x20;
+* Simple to determine if an algorithm is Serpent or not based on it's length (extremely long function)

 ### Identifying